pretoriusdre/resume/README.md

     - If you prefer, you can turn off branch protection rules on your own repo.

-11. **Resume versioning**
+11. **Résumé versioning**

-    - The best resumes are customised to the role you are applying for.
+    - The best résumés are customised to the role you are applying for.
-    - A great strategy is to have all your experiences listed inside in the base resume (with nodes set as hidden as required), and you use this as a template to create the custom version.
+    - A great strategy is to have all your experiences listed inside in the base résumé (with nodes set as hidden as required), and you use this as a template to create the custom version.
     - To customise, you would selectively hide or collapse the items which are less relevant to the role you are applying for, or unhiding nodes which provide useful detail.
     - After customisation for the role, you would then save that version into a new JSON file, saving it into the repository as follows: